 Bid security submitted by the bidder guarantees that the bidder will execute a contract with the university at the bid price upon award of the bid.
 If the successful bidder refuses to enter into a contract, the bid security will be forfeited to the university.

-If a bidder fails to submit the required bid security with the bid, the bid shall be considered nonresponsive and subject to rejection unless the director of Purchasing and Business Services determines in writing that the bid substantially complies with the security requirements.
+If a bidder fails to submit the required bid security with the bid, the bid shall be considered nonresponsive and subject to rejection unless the chief procurement officer determines in writing that the bid substantially complies with the security requirements.

 Bid security is not normally required for material or service contracts.
-The director of Purchasing and Business Services is authorized, however, to require bid security for procurements of this nature if such a requirement is advantageous to the university.
+The chief procurement officer is authorized, however, to require bid security for procurements of this nature if such a requirement is advantageous to the university.